hackerde/tomlibc/README.md

 ### Current Status

 > [!NOTE]
-> This has only been tested on macOS Sonoma Version 14.2.1 with clang 15.0.0
+> This has only been tested on x86_64-apple-darwin23.4.0 with Apple clang 15.0.0.
+> Any updates needed for supporting Linux and Windows (with gcc) will be added soon.

 **tomlibc**